 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

-From Dorothy McNett's Recipe Book at www.dorothymcnett.com.
+From Dorothy McNett's recipes at www.dorothymcnett.com.
 The most popular legend for the beginning of this egg dish says it orginated at Manhattan's famous Delmonico's Restaurant when a Mrs. Benedict complained that there was nothing new on the menu.
 The maitre d' created and served this to her.
 This recipe is my version.

-English muffins or similar style biscuit or bread
+English muffins or similar style biscuit or bread (One Buns)

 Brush the cut sides of each English muffin with a little soft butter or olive oil.
 Rub the surface with the cut garlic.
 Heat a griddle or large frying pan and lightly toast the cut sides of the muffins.
 Place on a serving plate.
 Put the ham slices in the hot pan and just barely "sizzle" it to warm it up and place it on the muffin.
 Place a poached egg on top of the ham, and dollop with warm Hollandaise sauce.
 Sprinkle with paprika.
-Serve with cooked green vegetable.
+Serve with green vegetables, as desired.

 Recipe created 2003-05-06.